Peckham on a Budget

 Save to Collections

-After suffering a painful defeat in Soho, we've decided to head to somewhere that, in theory, should be much easier to get wild in for cheap: Peckham's illustrious Rye Lane.
+We've decided to head to somewhere that, in theory, should be pretty easy to get wild in for cheap: Peckham's illustrious Rye Lane.

 Although, that might not be the case anymore; Peckham's meteoric rise has been well documented, with cries of gentrification slowly giving way to cries for more almond milk.
 But hey, we're not here to judge, we're here to budg'.
 Lets kick things off outside the station at 2.30pm.
 Don't forget your cash.